miccferr/show-me-the-plot/README.md

 It basically starts the local `show-me-the-way` fork on `localhost:8080`.

-Then you can open the Arduino IDE, load the `arduino-sketch/SerialEvent2/SerialCallResponseString.ino` sketch and start hacking! :)
+Then you can open the Arduino IDE, load the `arduino-sketch/SerialCallResponseString/SerialCallResponseString.ino` sketch and start hacking! :)

+## NOTES:

+It's a bit tedious but always remember to unplug/plug back in the arduino USB cable after uploading a sketching and before restarting the server.
+Also, focus the browser on the active `show-me-the-way` instance otherviwse the script won't start fetching new resources from the remote OSM db.